crystal-mesh/OdinTanknarok/README.md

 You might also have noticed, that the game's music and sound effects are kind of loud.
 We can easily fix this, by navigating to `Assets > Audio > Mixer` and adjusting the volume settings of the `Master`, `Music` or `SFX` mixers.
 You could also create a new Audio Group for the in game voice, link it to the Playback Prefab's `AudioSource` we created and fine tune the voice chat volume.
 This way you can also easily implement UI controls to allow players to adjust the volume in-game.

 There are also issues that go beyond the scope of this tutorial.
 You might have noticed, that the direction a voice comes from sometimes does not exactly match what you'd expect.
 Unity's Audio system assumes the listener to always be at the location of the `AudioListener` script.
-In the __Tanknarok__ sample project, this script is positioned on the `CameraParnet` game object, which represents the position the camera should look at.
+In the __Tanknarok__ sample project, this script is positioned on the `CameraParent` game object, which represents the position the camera should look at.
 The position of this object does not always match the player location.
 To improve this, we'd have to add an `AudioListener` script to the local players gameobject and deactivate the existing behaviour (Unity requires you to always have only one active `AudioListener`).
 If you'd like us to add the solution to this tutorial or have other feedback, [let us know on the discord server](https://discord.gg/9yzdJNUGZS)!